SchriderLab/Timesweeper/Notes.md

 ### 1/10/2022
 - Why are some samples failing in split_arr?
 - Running test to make average image
-- Checkk where ploidy is assumed in afs calc
+- Checkk where ploidy is assumed in aft calc

 ### 1/6/2022
 - Need to check vcf sims and performance